 Some ways to improve your critical thinking skills include:

 - Taking college courses (or one of these alternatives) in topics that you find very difficult

 - Taking classes in an online school

 - Learning using new learning strategies that make you uncomfortable

 - Taking up new and diverse hobbies

-The more you think, the better you will get at thinking.
+The more you think, the better you will get at being a critical thinkers.
 You’ll become faster, more creative and overall better at thinking if you practice and try out new strategies.

 Tools to Help you Think Better

-There are also some tools that we call cognitive tools that help you with your thinking skills.
-These tools don’t do the thinking for you, but they help you with your thinking.
+There are also some tools that we call cognitive tools that help you with your critical thinking skills.
+These tools don’t do the thinking for you, but they help you to become a good critical thinker.